-The use of laser treatment on skin is rapidly advancing and ever changing.
-Laser treatments are commonly the first thing that come to people’s mind when they have clinical and aesthetic concerns such as facial rejuvenation, mole removal, pigment lightening, scar improvement and improving facial redness and vascularity.
+The use of laser treatment on the skin is rapidly advancing and ever-changing.
+Laser treatments are commonly the first thing that comes to people’s mind when they have clinical and aesthetic concerns such as facial rejuvenation, mole removal, pigment lightening, scar improvement and improving facial redness and vascularity.

-LASERstands for: Light Amplification by Stimulated Emission of Radiation.
-It is an intense beam of light tuned to a single specific wavelength (color) and travels in a single direction.
+LASER stands for Light Amplification by Stimulated Emission of Radiation.
+It is an intense beam of light tuned to a single specific wavelength (colour) and travels in a single direction.
 Laser offers dermatologist a unique tool to precisely destroy the intended target in the skin and yet leaves the surrounding tissue minimally damaged.

 Similarly, Intense Pulsed Light (IPL), has the ability to specifically treat blood vessels, pigmentation and stimulate new collagen formation.

 Although laser is fascinating, it is not a magic bullet that can solve all skin problems.
 Laser surgery is only as good as the doctor who uses it and skin laser therapy is not without risk.

 Q-switch ND-YAG lasers e.g. Helios III or Picosecond lasers are currently the best lasers for pigment removal treatment.
 Using these lasers on correctly diagnosed skin pigmentation e.g. freckles, sun spots and melasma often produce excellent results.
 There is usually minimal or no downtime at all.

 Laser toning with Helios III or IPL treatments with M22 OPT lighten the appearance of facial pigmentation and give one a refreshing look.
 In addition, it improves skin texture, reduces the tiny blood vessels and redness of rosacea.
 Increasingly, people are doing facial rejuvenation treatment with laser toning or IPL regularly at monthly or bi-monthly interval to keep their skin looking dewy and bright!